hoangbap010595/remitano-funny-movies/README.md

 cd remitano-funny-movies-frontend
 ```

-Install the dependencies for the Backend application:
+Install the dependencies for the Frontend application:

 ```bash
 # npm